International Journal of Mobile Learning and Organisation

 The Journal of Teaching and Learning, published by the University of Windsor, Faculty of Education, is a prominent open-access journal in the field of education, dedicated to fostering scholarly discussion and exploration.
 Since its inception in 2001, it has served as a vital platform for researchers, educators, and practitioners to share innovative insights and evidence-based practices that advance teaching and learning methodologies.
 With an impact factor reflective of its category quartiles, it currently ranks in the Q3 category for education according to the 2023 evaluation, standing at 834 out of 1543 in Scopus's social sciences education rankings.
 This journal aims to bridge theoretical frameworks with practical applications, providing a robust resource for those invested in enhancing educational outcomes.
 With an open-access model, the Journal of Teaching and Learning ensures that its contributions are readily accessible to a global audience, encouraging the dissemination of knowledge and collaborative learning experiences.
 The journal is published in Canada and welcomes submissions that explore current trends and future directions in teaching practices, learner engagement, and educational policy.

-Unveiling the future of learning through media exploration.
+Exploring the future of learning and technology.